sugiyama34/sugiyama34/README.md

 # Welcome to Satoshi Sugiyama aka AIcia Solid GitHub 🎉

-## I'm a senior Data Scientist and Research Scientist 🤓
+## I'm a senior Data Scientist, Research Scientist, and VTuber 🌸

 I'm a senior **Data Scientist** and **Research Scientist** in Atrae, Inc.